-- 1) Some cameras supporting multistreaming may halve their frame rate or respond with other negative effects when a second stream is opened. - 2) If a camera delivers live video in a very high quality, de-coding of images may increase the load on the Recording Server service, which may in turn affect ongoing recordings negatively. - 3) Cameras that do not support multiple simultaneous video streams cannot connect to the surveillance server and the Management Application at the same time.
-Therefore, we recommended stopping the Recording Server service when configuring such devices for motion detection and PTZ.
-See also View video from cameras in Management Application (on page 152).
+1) Some cameras supporting multistreaming may halve their frame rate or respond with other negative effects when a second stream is opened.

+2) If a camera delivers live video in a very high quality, de-coding of images may increase the load on the Recording Server service, which may in turn affect ongoing recordings negatively.

+3) Cameras that do not support multiple simultaneous video streams cannot connect to the surveillance server and the Management Application at the same time.
+Therefore, we recommended stopping (see "Start and stop services" on page 160) the Recording Server service when configuring such devices for motion detection and PTZ.
+See also View video from cameras in Management Application (on page 183).